vitejs/vite/docs/config/dep-optimization-options.md

 - **Experimental**
 - **Type:** `string[]`

 Forces ESM interop when importing these dependencies.
-Some legacy packages advertise themselves as ESM but use `require` internally.
+Vite is able to properly detect when a dependency needs interop, so this option isn't generally needed.
+However, some legacy packages advertise themselves as ESM but use `require` internally.
 Adding these packages to `needsInterop` can speed up cold start by avoiding full-page reloads.
-You'll receive a warning if one of your dependencies is triggering a reload, suggesting to add the package name to this array in your config.
+You'll receive a warning if this is the case for one of your dependencies, suggesting to add the package name to this array in your config.